tom-avilius/splash/SECURITY.md

 Please report any suspected security vulnerabilies to **[tomavilius@tomavilius.in](mailto:tomavilius@tomavilius.in)**.
-You can expect a response from us within 24hrs of the report.
+You can expect a response from me within 24hrs of the report.
 If this issue is confirmed, a path will be released probably within the week depending on the complexity.
 Any updates regarding the issue will be conveyed to you via mail and github both.